The distinctive sounds of the analog Synthesizers of the 70ies and 80ies and the

 It’s heartbreaking to see broken gear or even more worse, badly modified classics.
 Its never easy to fix them, it’s never easy to get the right components - even if I have some spare to replace them.
 But if you into it and checked some forums in the web, you know how hard it can be to service them.
 Most of them fail.

 Never never trust a semi pro!
 Never trust a mate who pushes you in the wrong direction.
 It’s your Synth not booting after a „stick and poke” service!
 Don’t get me wrong, but I had them all.
 I know in most cases what to do, and seriously: if not immediately, I’ll find a fix.
 Checking service manuals, ordering the right replacements, connecting to other pro techs.

 Don’t service them when it’s too late.
 Caps, chips and faders or buttons will fail one day!
 Soon or later, they will die.

 I spent days and weeks replacing sliders and knobs.
 I have seen boards and chips erased by deoxid and severals fluids (WD40!).
 I’ve seen replacements with chips inserted wrong.
 Power them on and your gear is dead.
 Forever!

 They’re unique.
 So keep them unique and valueable.
-You need a precide knowledge in servicing and repairs.
+You need a precide knowledge.
 No second try.
 Spot on or it will fail.
 And yes, I had a few, dead on arrival.
 Spare parts now.